 - Maintenance, replacement and renovation– It is good practice for developers/builders to provide a homeowner user manual of the PPVC upon completion of the project.
 For any renovation works, it is recommended for homeowners to engage a renovation contractor, who would use the appropriate tools and follow the instructions provided in the homeowner user manual.

 - Requirements by respective agencies– The design, construction and installation of the proposed PPVC system for building construction shall comply with the requirements by the respective agencies such as BCA, Land Transport Authority (LTA), Ministry of Manpower (MOM), National Environment Agency (NEA), PUB, The National Water Agency, Singapore Civil Defence Force (SCDF), Urban Redevelopment Authority (URA), Housing and Development Board (HDB) and JTC Corporation.

 - PPVC Acceptance Framework– To ensure that the different PPVC systems being used are reliable and durable, BCA has set up a PPVC Acceptance Framework consisting of building regulatory agencies as well as industry experts to evaluate the design and materials used.
 PPVC suppliers and manufacturers who intend to supply their PPVC systems to be used at the mandated development sites should apply for acceptance.

 - Sites with PPVC requirement–The use of PPVC is required for selected residential non-landed Government Land Sale (GLS) sites from 1 November 2014 onwards.
-Details of these sites and the mandatory PPVC requirements may be found in the Building Control (Buildability and Productivity) Regulations and in the Code of Practice on Buildability 2017.
-More information is also available in the circular issued on 30 November 2015.
+Details of these sites and the mandatory PPVC requirements may be found in the Building Control (Buildability and Productivity) Regulations and in the prevailing Code of Practice on Buildability.

 Current trends and outlook of PPVC